alastairgarner/Masters_Thesis/thesis.md

-## Behavioural specificity of neurons
+## Role of A02e in escape

 We wanted to whether neurons showed specificity in locomotor modulation between behaviours

-Our behavioural analyses implicate the inhibitory premotor neuron A02e, labelled by split-GAL4 line *1816*, in the performance of nocifensive behaviours.
+Our behavioural analyses implicate the glutamatergic, inhibitory premotor neuron A02e, labelled by split-GAL4 line *1816*, in the performance of nocifensive behaviours.
+This manifests as a increased latency to the onset of roll bouts as well as latency to curvature and crabspeed.
 Activation of A02e decreases body curvature during stimulation of escape behaviour, while silencing A02e increases said curvature.

+## Presynaptic input to A02e

+Interestingly, A02e is monosynaptically innervated by the second-order nociceptive sensory neurons Down-and-Back (DnB, or A09l), which are sufficient to trigger nocifensive behaviours[@Burgos2018] ([@fig:circuitry]).
+Silencing DnB neurons with a TNT construct leads to a decrease in the percentage of time that larvae spent rolling[@Burgos2018].
+Further, this also reduced the curvature of larvae during rolls and attempted rolls, leading the authors to conclude that DnB neurons are important for generating C-bending and rapid rolling[@Burgos2018].

+DnB neurons are cholinergic and thus excitatory neurons, suggesting that they activate A02e neurons to elicit escape behaviours.
+As such it is surprising that activation of A02e neurons or silencing DnB neurons (preventing DnB-directed activation of A02e neurons) would result in the same phenotype - namely reduced body curvature.

+One possible explanation for this concerns the inherent left-right asymmetry synonymous with escape behaviours.
+Given that the first movement produced during escape is a unilateral bending of the head and tail, muscle contraction should be asymmetric[@Lahiri2011].
+Therefore MN activation and presumably also PMN activation should present asymmetry.
+It is possible that endogenous activity of DnB neurons evokes asymmetric activity of A02e neurons, that may promote the performance of escape behaviours.
+By contrast, the optogenetic manipulations presented in this thesis activate the entire population of A02e neurons.
+As A02e neurons inhibit motor neurons innervating dorsal longitudinal muscles on either side of the larval midline, such bilateral inhibition may well be incompatible with the performance of C-bending behaviour.

+Mention Burgos silence PMSIs?

+## Behavioural specificity of neurons

+Larval crawling behaviours implement a stereotyped order of muscle contraction[@Heckscher2012] which demonstrate the ordered activation of different functional muscle groups.

+ To ensure this

+Open question, whether there is similarity in recruitment of motor cohorts across different behaviours.
+For instance, functional groups of muscles for forward and backward crawling are different.
+Functional groups are determined by behaviour-specific recruitment of PMNs

+While interested in interneurons affecting escape behaviours, we also wanted to determine whether the same neurons were important for basal locomotor behaviours.

+one such metric was curvature - results

-Interestingly, activating or silencing A02e does not results in changes to curvature during normal exploratory behaviours, which include head casting and turning (change of direction) behaviours.
+Activation of A02e decreases body curvature during stimulation of escape behaviour, while silencing A02e increases said curvature.
+Interestingly, activating or silencing A02e does not result in changes to curvature during normal exploratory behaviours, which typically arise with head casting and turning (change of direction) behaviours.
 Despite visual similarities between some of these behaviours (C-bend and head cast) these results suggest that appropriate recruitment of A02e is more important for the performance of nocifensive behaviours than for basal locomotor behaviours.

+the other was crawling - results

 This results is somewhat surprising given that A02e belongs to a larger population of lineage-related neurons, termed PMSIs, that have been shown to regulate the speed of peristalsis during crawling[@Kohsaka2014].
 As of present, few of the individual A02 neurons have been behaviourally tested, but our data suggests

-In fact, sustained activation of the PMSI population causes flaccid paralysis in larvae.

-suggest that appropriate activation of the inhibitory premotor neuron A02e, labelled by split-GAL4 line *1816*, is more important for the performance of escape behaviours than for basal locomotor behaviours.

-Idea that

-Unilateral behaviour - presuambly require asymmetry of neuron firing.
-Cannot achieve this with our present activation
+A02e belongs to a larger population of lineage-related neurons, termed PMSIs, that have been previously tested in escape behaviours.
+Burgos *et al.*[@Burgos2018] silenced the the PMSI population with a inwardly rectifying Potassium channel (Kir)[@Baines2001,@Paradis2001] and activated escape behaviours with a thermal nociceptive assay.
+They observed decreases in the number of rolls per larvae but, interestingly, saw no change to the rolling bout length or the percent of animals exhibiting bending and rolling.

+There may be changes to crawling imperceptible to

+talk about redundancies in either behaviour.
+Even in rolling (they still roll fairly well)

-## Implication of different muscles in escape behaviour
+## A role for lateral and dorsal muscles in escape?

-Discuss possible implication of DLs in C-bend
+While motor profiles have been constructed in great detail for larval crawling behaviours[@Heckscher2012,@Zarin2019a], to date no group has determine the order of muscle contraction describing either C-bending or rolling behaviours.
+This limits our ability to make predictions about which MNs, and therefore PMNs, are involved in the performance of these behaviours.
+However, functional assays of PMNs can offer insight into the muscles necessary for nocifensive behaviours.

+We sought to compare the behavioural phenotype of premotor neurons upstream of overlapping, yet distinct motor cohorts.
+To do this we assayed the affects of optogenetic activation of three lineage-related inhibitory premotor neurons, A02e, A02f and A02g, on the performance of escape behaviours.

+The most striking result was the observation that activation of either A02e or A02f, but not A02g, increased the latency to produce C-shape bending as well as rolling.
+Despite this, larvae for all lines were still able to produce both behaviours, suggesting that the endogenous activity of these neurons is not strictly necessary for the performance of escape behaviours.

+A02e and A02f share downstream targets in the dorsal longitudinal muscles, which are not downstream of A02g.
+This suggests that the DL muscles may well be recruited during the initiation of escape behaviours, perhaps more specifically for the performance of C-bending behaviours.
+Interestingly, the lateral-most of these DL muscles (muscle 3 & 4) are also downstream of the Saaghi-1 neuron, which has previously been implicated in the maintenance of left-right symmetry during basal locomotion[@Heckscher2012].
+Therefore it is possible that these muscles are recruited to generate the asymmetric C-shape bend indicative of early escape.

+An alternative hypothesis assumes the delayed onset of C-bending affected by A02e and A02f stems from the inhibition of different cohorts of muscles.
+A02f is unique for being the only neuron assayed that is upstream of lateral transverse muscles.
+LT muscles have previously been crucial for self-righting behaviours, which share similar motions to nocifensive rolling[@Picao-Osorio2015].
+Thus it is plausible that activation of A02f, and subsequent inhibition of LTs, disrupts the onset of C-bending.
+This is corroborated by the fact LT-projecting motor neurons receive direct innervation from two populations of escape-sufficient, second order sensory neurons, mCSI neurons[@Yoshino2017] DnB[@Burgos2018].
+At present, these represent the shortest paths between sensory and motor neurons (2 and 3 synapses, respectively) within the nocifensive circuitry, suggesting LT muscles may well be the first muscles activated during escape.

+A02g was the only neuron assayed to be upstream of the ventral orbital (VO) muscles.
+Given that activation of A02g induced no change in behaviour latency, we predict that the VO muscles likely play little role in the initiation of escape behaviours.

 Discuss A02f result for single activation.
 If animal cannot contract lateral muscles, perhaps it cannot continue peristalsis.
 Other behavioural modes activated instead.

-Is C-bend necessary for roll?

-*4232* - limited conclusions without identity of the neuron

-Behavioural screen elucidated many lines that produced significant results

-However, fewer of these produced results with a large magnitude of change
+DL muscles have previously been implicated in the performance of tail-lifting motions, triggered by activation of the A18a (cholinergic lateral interneuron 2, CLI2)[@Hasegawa2016] or A03a5[@Takagi2017] premotor neurons.
+While larvae do occasionally present tail-lifting during escape behaviours, these are not necessarily observed during the early phase of response.